Stock market today: the momentum of Wall Street is running out of steam after its last record week - ExBulletin

 Stock market today: the momentum of Wall Street is running out of steam after its last record week

-NEW YORK (AP) U.S. stocks are lower Monday at the start of what will be a shortened trading week.
+NEW YORK (AP) U.S. stocks are drifting Monday at the start of what will be a shortened trading week.

 The market eased after last week's sharp rise, which was its best of the year and sent all three indexes to record highs on Thursday.
 Stocks rose as the Federal Reserve signaled it was still likely to make several interest rate cuts this year as long as inflation continues to cool.